-Are you looking for the best fitness tracker for kids in 2020?
+Are you looking for the best fitness tracker for kids?
 Check out this guide for some top recommendations in the market.

 The best fitness tracker for kids has made waves since the introduction of Fitbit Ace and Garmin Vivofit Junior.
 And they’re now your go-to smart watches if you want to get and keep your young one(s) on the move.